 Classification.
-The Company classifies its financial assets at initial recognition under the following categories: (a) financial assets at amortized cost (b) financial assets at fair value through other comprehensive income (FVOCI), and (c) financial assets at FVPL.
+The Company classifies its financial assets at initial recognition under the following categories: (a) financial assets at amortized cost (b) financial assets at fair value through other comprehensive income (FVOCI), and (c) financial assets at fair value through profit or loss (FVPL).
 The classification of a financial instrument largely depends on the business model of the Company and its contractual cash flow characteristics.